vvb333007/espshell/README.md

  *
  * Pin commands allow for changing pin modes, writing/reading  values, changing pullup
  * modes, displaying current pin configuration.
 There are commands to generate PWM
- * signal on arbitrary pin, and commands to count pulses arrived on given pin *
+ * signal on arbitrary pin, and commands to count pulses arrived on given pin.
+There
+ * are commands to create custom patterns with precise timing ( "sequence" ) and command
+ * to send sequences over an arbitrary GPIO ("pin X seq Y") *
  * NOTE:
  * -----